Hazard Insurance vs Homeowners Insurance: What's the Difference?

 Is hazard insurance included in my mortgage payment?

-What happens if I can't afford hazard insurance?
+What happens if I can't afford hazard insurance in 2026?

-If you can't afford a standard policy, the worst thing to do is let coverage lapse.
-Your lender will force-place insurance, which is far more expensive and only protects the lender's interest — not yours.
-Instead, shop multiple insurers to find lower rates, raise your deductible, remove optional endorsements, or ask your state insurance department about FAIR Plan coverage if you're in a high-risk area that private insurers avoid.
+If you can't afford a standard policy, the worst thing to do is let coverage lapse because your lender will force-place insurance, which is far more expensive and only protects the lender's interest.
+Instead, shop multiple insurers, raise your deductible, remove optional endorsements, or explore your state's FAIR Plan if you're in a high-risk area where private insurers have pulled out.
+In 2026, several states also offer premium discounts for wildfire and storm mitigation upgrades like fortified roofs or defensible space.

 Compare Home Insurance Plans in Ohio